familycomicsstudios/TMPProgrammingLang/INSTALLATION.md

 To install, first make sure you installed Python (python.org).

 Download the files, and extract them into a new folder.
-Go to the TMP folder, and type in:
+Go to the TMP folder in your terminal, and type in:

 python3 tmp.py